Federated Domain Generalization: A Survey: Methodologies: A Survey

-\paragraph{Aggregation Policy:} The aggregation policy in federated learning refers to the strategy or algorithm used to combine the model updates from multiple participating clients and generate an updated global model.
+\paragraph{Aggregation Policy:} The aggregation policy in FL refers to the strategy or algorithm used to combine the model updates from multiple participating clients and generate an updated global model.
 In FDG, designing an effective aggregation policy is essential for achieving accurate and robust models.

-Shenaj \textit{et al.} \cite{shenaj2023learning} introduced a clustered and layer-aware aggregation policy where global parameters are aggregated over selected clients and cluster-specific parameters are averaged within clusters, where clients are clustered based on their transferred styles using H-Means clustering.